Zink321/Email-Spammer/README.md

 ##Installation:
 1. Install Python on your OS!

-2. a) Run cmd
+2. run pip3 install art in your cmd
-   b) type "pip3 install art"

 3. Run email-spammer.py